The Hiring Manager is Your Recruiting Partner

 • What qualities have you noticed as being essential to the success of this position?

-• Are you open to paying relocation?
+• Are you open to paying for relocation?

 • Do you want the team members to meet the finalists?